 Using Full Text, Visual & Audio Resources for Education & Research

-1. What can you do with digital materials?
-These uses are typically allowed for copyrighted material under special parts of the copyright law, including Fair Use.
+The following examples are typically allowed for copyrighted material under special parts of the copyright law, including Fair Use.
 For more on Fair Use in the academic environment, see the Code of Best Practices for Fair Use in Academic and Research Libraries.

-- Use for presentations at conferences
+- Use content for presentations at conferences

 - Always attribute both the creator of the object or text and the source database